jhrcook/academic-kickstart/content/post/pymc3-spline/index.md

 Often, the model we want to fit is not a perfect line between some $x$ and $y$.
 Instead, the parameters of the model are expected to vary over $x$.
 There are multiple ways to handle this situation, one of which is to fit a *spline*.
-The spline is effectively multiple individual lines, each fit to a different section of $x$, that are tied togehter at their boundaries, often called *knots*.
+The spline is effectively multiple individual lines, each fit to a different section of $x$, that are tied together at their boundaries, often called *knots*.
-Below is an exmaple of how to fit a spline using the Bayesian framework [PyMC3](https://docs.pymc.io).
+Below is an example of how to fit a spline using the Bayesian framework [PyMC](https://docs.pymc.io).

 ## Fitting a spline with PyMC3

-Below is a full working example of how to fit a spline using the probabilitic programming language PyMC3.
+Below is a full working example of how to fit a spline using the probabilistic programming language PyMC (v4.0.0b2).
 The data and model are taken from [*Statistical Rethinking* 2e](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.
-As the book uses [Stan](https://mc-stan.org) (another advanced probabilitistic programming language), the modeling code is primarily taken from the [GitHub repository of the PyMC3 implementation of *Statistical Rethinking*](https://github.com/pymc-devs/resources/blob/master/Rethinking_2/Chp_04.ipynb).
+As the book uses [Stan](https://mc-stan.org) (another advanced probabilistic programming language), the modeling code is primarily taken from the [GitHub repository of the PyMC3 implementation of *Statistical Rethinking*](https://github.com/pymc-devs/resources/blob/master/Rethinking_2/Chp_04.ipynb).
 My contributions are primarily of explanation and additional analyses of the data and results.

 ### Set-up

 Below is the code to import packages and set some variables used in the analysis.
-Most of the libraries and modules are likely familiar to most.
+Most of the libraries and modules are likely familiar to many.
-Of those that may not be well known are ['ArviZ'](https://arviz-devs.github.io/arviz/) and ['patsy'](https://patsy.readthedocs.io/en/latest/), and ['plotnine'](https://plotnine.readthedocs.io/en/stable/).
+Of those that may not be well known are ['ArviZ'](https://arviz-devs.github.io/arviz/), ['patsy'](https://patsy.readthedocs.io/en/latest/), and ['plotnine'](https://plotnine.readthedocs.io/en/stable/).
 'ArviZ' is a library for managing the components of a Bayesian model.
 I will use it to manage the results of fitting the model and some standard data visualizations.
-The 'patsy' library is an interface to statistical modeling using a specific formula language simillar to that used in the R language.
+The 'patsy' library is an interface to statistical modeling using a specific formula language similar to that used in the R language.
 Finally, 'plotnine' is a plotting library that implements the ["Grammar or Graphics"](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448/ref=as_li_ss_tl) system based on the ['ggplot2'](https://ggplot2.tidyverse.org) R package.
 As I have a lot of experience with R, I found 'plotnine' far more natural than the "standard" in Python data science, 'matplotlib'.

 ```python
 from pathlib import Path